- Raspberries are a fruit packing loads of flavour and they are exceptionally healthy being full of anthocyanins.

 The fruit flourishes just about anywhere.
 It’s worth remembering that it is a cane which is planted and not a seed,

 When you choose raspberry plants, choose wisely.
-Select the best quality which is virus-free stock from a reputable nursery or stockist.
+In the UK, select the best quality which is virus-free stock from a reputable nursery or stockist.
 Check the catalogues from people like Pomona Fruits.
 They recommend hand graded raspberry canes from selected sites which have been inspected by DEFRA for pests and diseases.
 These should be certified in the UK by the Plant Health Propagation Scheme (PHPS).

 Canes are available from late November to the end of April.